manueleuribeb/Vibe-Codding/README.md

 	- A method selector (Auto/Naive/Moving average/EWMA) and a slider to choose horizon.
 	- Forecast chart using Recharts (prepared data hook in `frontend/src/hooks/useForecastData` and chart component `ForecastChart`).

+	- Results presentation: UI shows a concise summary table (best method, MAPE, RMSE) and a readable "Forecast series" table for the predicted dates and values.

+	- Prepared chart data is also displayed in a Date/Forecast table for quick inspection alongside the chart.

+	- Error handling: when online sources (for example EIA) return errors or incomplete data, the UI shows a clear error message in the results panel.

 Evidence (quick checks)

 - Start backend and frontend then visit `http://localhost:5173/`.